MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-overview.md

 * Temp files aren’t encrypted.

-* On demand and automatic dataset refresh from *.pbix* files stored on OneDrive or SharePoint Online is supported, with the exception of the following scenarios:
+* On-demand and automatic dataset refresh from *.pbix* files stored on OneDrive or SharePoint Online is supported, with the exception of the following scenarios:

     * Protected live-connected *.pbix* files.
     * Protected Azure Analysis Services *.pbix* files.